 “My intention is to keep the handmade factor but increase the size of the collection and the number of places it is available,” she said.

 “I have put a lot of effort into this business and building up the collection.
 I want to provide customers with something special, something that isn’t available anywhere else.
 I have lots of exciting plans for future collections and I can’t wait to turn these ideas into reality”.

 Visit the Victoria Seraphina website here.
-Victoria will also be holding a launch event at The Con Club on Greenwood Street in Altrincham on Thursday 19th October from 7pm, where she will be talking about her creative journey and inspirations and showing samples from her collection.
+Victoria has now rescheduled the launch event at The Con Club on Greenwood Street in Altrincham to Monday 11th December from 7pm, where she will be talking about her creative journey and inspirations and showing samples from her collection.
+It is a Creative Network event with So Altrincham.
 Tickets are available at www.victoriaseraphina.com/events.